Do you know what you're really paying for in the cloud?

 How is the analysis done?

-We'll have an initial call with you to clarify your needs and expectations of the cooperation.
-You will then grant access to your infrastructure resources and billing account to our team of engineers and analysts.
-All this will be done under a strict NDA, of course.
-The first round of analysis usually takes 2-3 weeks.
+The first round of analysis usually takes 2–3 weeks.
 We’ll go through your spending and find all the weak spots.
-During this period we will be in touch via Chat/Slack or at regular video calls to keep you updated.
-The final call will be about explaining what we've learned and what kind of improvements can be done.
+During this period, we will be in touch via Chat/Slack or regular video calls to keep you updated.
+The final call will be about explaining what we’ve learned and what kind of improvements can be made.

 How much does it cost?

-This depends on how big your infrastructure is.
-Everything will be agreed ahead based on how much time our engineers will need to spend working on your project.
-On average it usually takes 2-5MDs.
+On average, it usually takes 2–5MDs.
 We make sure our team works as efficiently as possible.
-If, by any chance, in the course of the project one or both parties discover that additional work needs to be done, our agreement can be adjusted.
+If, by any chance, in the course of the project, one or both parties discover that additional work needs to be done, our agreement can be adjusted.
 But everything will be done after your explicit approval, so there are no hidden costs to be afraid of.

-For clients who have their company's cloud spending under Revolgy, Billing Analysis is a standard service provided for free.
+For clients who have their company’s cloud spending under Revolgy, billing analysis is a standard service provided for free.
 There are also other benefits to buying cloud resources directly from us.
-If you'd like to consider this option we will be happy to discuss it with you.
+If you’d like to consider this option, we will be happy to discuss it with you.

 Source: 1, 2